 (LD) or Learning DIsability is probably the worst thing that has ever happened to me.
-Also at the same time, one of the best things that have ever happen to me.
-All of this might not make much sense right now, I’ll explain.
-Officially I was diagnosed and it was confirmed early in my 2nd-grade year.
+At the same time, one of the best things that have ever happened to me.
+I was diagnosed in 2nd-grade.
 Having trouble, leading up to that point and the teachers and my parents started to notice something didn’t seem right.
 Doing all of these tests, and after a while with a lot of frustration and tears.
 They finally connected the dots, I was Dyslexic and have a Learning Disability.

 After finding out that I had to change schools, I LOST it.
 I was a mess for a long time, crying and pleading I don’t want to go.
 Why do I have to leave my school?
-Remember how I said I don’t remember much of my childhood.
-Well, I remember that day when my parents told me, I’ll never forget it.
-I was up in their bedroom and I was freaking out.
-They kept trying to calm me down and say that this school can help me.
-I didn’t care, I didn’t like being different and I didn’t want to have to change schools.
-Leaving all of my friends and starting all over, I didn’t want that.
+I didn’t like being different and I didn’t want to change schools.

-Most of the memories I have, all had to do with my LD.
-With those memories and flashbacks I have, they aren’t good memories.
-It is probably honestly, 70-30 not good.
-That’s, not a being dramatic, that was the ratio for me.
+With those memories and flashbacks I have, they aren’t good memories probably 70-30 were not good.
+That’s, not being dramatic, that was the ratio for me.
 School through those years, was HELL for me.
 Sure there were good days and good times, of course, no question about it.
 If I had a few good days or a week, the following week or month would be worse.
 It felt like a giant roller coaster, going up and down, twist and turns bouncing all over the place.

 I Hate Reading